New Zealand Family Itinerary: Three Weeks / 21 Days© Tourism New Zealand

 Day 18 – Explore Queenstown

-If we hadn’t given you enough things to do in Queenstown yet, have you taken the historic TSS Earnslaw steamship to Walter Peak farm?
+If we haven’t given you enough things to do in Queenstown yet, have you taken the historic TSS Earnslaw steamship to Walter Peak farm?
 Watch sheepdogs working the sheep, see sheep shearing demonstrations and learn how wool is spun in this family-friendly experience.
 Find out more about Walter Peak on Viator, Klook and KKday.

 If your family wants a taste of Queenstown adrenaline, try the family-friendly Kawarau Bridge Zipline and watch mum or dad do the Kawarau Bungy?!

-We also recommend a day trip to Arrowtown where you can pan for gold, indulge in the many candy and ice cream shops, and more.
+We also recommend a day trip to Arrowtown, where you can pan for gold, indulge in the many candy and ice cream shops, and more.
 Check out the 10 Amazing Things to Do in Arrowtown for ideas.

-For more information on all of the activities mentioned and more, head to the 20 Things to Do in Queenstown with Kids.
+For more information on all the activities mentioned and more, head to the 20 Things to Do in Queenstown with Kids.

 New Zealand Family Itinerary: Three Weeks / 21 Days© P Murrell - Destination Fiordland